multirious-adhd-assistants/focus-interceptor/README.md

 - Advanced scheduler
   Not just a simple timer for signaling break time.
 - Input blocking
-  Stop your system from responding to input.
+  Stop the system from responding to input.
 - Induced distraction
-  Automatically create distraction.
+  Automatically created distraction.

 Break time scheduling methods (Methods available to be used in the scheduler):
 - [ ] Time